dcastillom/unitify-ts/README.md

 ## Usage

-Here is a basic example of how to use Unitify:
+Here is a basic example of how to use Unitify TS:

 ```javascript
 import { UnitifyTS } from 'unitify-ts'